box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/6-test-bot.md

 ## Testing user event functions

-Keep the the [Users and Groups][box-users-groups] section of the Box admin console open, and take not of the number in the **Members** column beside your Slack group.
+Keep the [Users and Groups][box-users-groups] section of the Box admin console open and take note of the number in the **Members** column beside your Slack group.

 From the Slack channel with the bot invited, add or remove someone other than